Logo Arun's Portfolio

 Powell River Wastewater Treatment Plant

-Project Type: Consolidated Wastewater Treatment Plant Location: Powell River, BC My Role: Structural Designer As a key structural engineering contributor to the Powell River Wastewater Treatment Plant (WWTP), I applied my expertise to this vital community infrastructure project.
-The facility comprises two main structures: an administration building and a process building.
-My responsibilities encompassed the detailed design of diverse structural elements utilizing concrete, masonry, steel, and wood-frame construction.
-I engineered a prominent feature of this facility: a structure incorporating a raft slab foundation supporting a two-storey concrete building, an engineered structural steel roof, and a wood-framed canopy designed for a future green roof.
+Project type: Consolidated Wastewater Treatment Plant Location: Powell River, BC My role: Structural Designer The Powell River WWTP has two main structures: an administration building and a process building.
+I designed structural elements in concrete, masonry, steel, and wood-frame construction.
+A prominent feature is a structure with a raft slab foundation supporting a two-storey concrete building, a structural steel roof, and a wood-framed canopy designed for a future green roof.

 • Design